futres/ovt-data-pipeline/config/readme.md

 **mapping.csv:** Maps column headers of ingested data files to data property IRIs and specify data property domains.

-**reasoner.conf:** Used to configure reasoning and building preference for Ontopilot.
+**reasoner.conf:** Used to configure reasoning and building preferences for Ontopilot.

 **relations.csv:** Reiterates the relations among the classes specified in entity.csv, based on relations from FOVT.